GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Higher-Order Function
-A function that takes other function(s) as parameters or return the function(s) as a result.
+A function that takes other functions as parameters or returns functions as a result.

 ## `def` Keyword
-The `def` keyword is used to create custom function.
-When calling newly created function before defining one, an error occurs as Python executes sequentially, thus is deemed calling non-existing function.
+The `def` keyword is used to create a custom function.
+Calling a custom function before implementation will raise an exception.
+Since Python executes sequentially, it is considered calling non-existing function.

 ```python
 def function(arg1, ar2):